remybach/jQuery.clientSideLogging/README.md

 	});

 *Important to note* at this point is that you need to have something set up on the server side to receive the errors and handle them accordingly.
+Thanks to [Rob Miller](https://github.com/robmiller) for the example logging functionality and for contributing in general.
+You can find this in the [test directory](https://github.com/remybach/jQuery.clientSideLogging/tree/master/test)

 Once you've specified the urls (or are happy with the defaults), you have three utility/wrapper functions available to you (all of which receive either a string or a json formatted object):